peter88213/nvhelp-en/source/preparations.rst

 Updating the application or a plugin
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Just execute the Steps 1 and 2 as described above.
-If there
+Just execute the first step as described above.
-is any further action required, the setup script will give you
+If there is any further action required, the setup script will
-a message.
+give you a message.

 -----------------